Blog

 2026/02/24

-Tokyo's live venues provide stages for all musicians, from amateurs to professionals (Photo by Austin Neill on Unsplash)
+Tokyo's live houses provide stage opportunities for musicians of all levels, from amateurs to professionals(Photo by Austin Neill on Unsplash)

 Why "Live Houses": The Heart of Japan's Music Scene

-Quota System (Ticket Quota)
+The Quota System (Norma/Ticket Quota)

 Booking Methods